 Test No.2 – White Silk Cushion Cover

-Below is a side by side comparison of two transfers produced using our standard Subli-Sharp sublimation paper against the Subli-TEXILE sublimation paper.
+Below is a side by side comparison of two transfers produced using our standard Subli-Sharp sublimation paper against the Subli-TEXTILE sublimation paper.
 This second test shows the comparison on white silk polyester cushion covers.
-We found this test gave great results showing the improvement that can be achieved by using our Subli-TEXILE sublimation paper.
+We found this test gave great results showing the improvement that can be achieved by using our Subli-TEXTILE sublimation paper.

 Test No.3 – White Poly-cotton T-Shirt (100% polyester outer / 100% cotton lining)

 T-Shirt transfer printing is a massive part of the sublimation printing market and it was this that originally set us onto finding a paper that could give the best results possible for our customers.